-In life, teenagers can be difficult to read.
+Teenagers can be difficult to read.
 Every day, they perform in a world of adult agendas and judgment.
-They work really hard at perfecting the outside so everything on the inside can stay hidden where it is safe.
-There are a precious few they can trust so they develop their poker face.
+They work hard at perfecting the outside so everything on the inside can stay safely hidden.
+There are a precious few they can trust, so they develop their poker face.
 Teenagers have a lot going on under the surface that they either haven’t identified, are afraid to say, or don’t know how to tell you.
-So it remains inside, alone and unattended.
-What if we did know?
-I think it might change the way we parent teens.
+Understanding these hidden truths could transform how we parent teens.
 Here are 5 things your teenagers secretly want you to know but won’t tell you.

 1. They want you to say no.